 Surgery is usually the first treatment for cancer.
 A surgeon might obtain a biopsy for diagnosis or remove the tumor itself.
 Radiation and chemotherapy before surgery may shrink the tumor and make it easier to remove.
-Whidbey General's Leah Oman, MD, and Paul Zaveruha, MD are experienced board-certified general surgeons.
+Leah Oman, MD, Manuel Lozano, MD, PhD and Paul Zaveruha, MD are experienced board-certified general surgeons.
 Dr. Oman (pictured) holds a Fellowship in Breast Diseases from the South Carolina Comprehensive Cancer Center.
 Even if you need specialized surgery off island, you can return to Whidbey for medical oncology care – chemotherapy and ongoing monitoring of the cancer.

 Chemotherapy is often the second step for cancer that has been staged as needing additional treatment.
 Most chemotherapy is given intravenously (IV) in our light-filled outpatient infusion center.
 We provide two private treatment rooms and eight treatment chairs with numerous amenities in a supportive and comfortable environment.
 A growing number of chemotherapies are in pill form.
 (Learn more about the safe handling of oral chemotherapy.)
 We know chemotherapy can be a challenging experience for patients and loved ones.
 Our compassion, experience and understanding come from nearly 25 years of providing chemotherapy.
 You are in good hands.